-Design heuristics for flipped classrooms: When using visualisations RSS
+Design heuristics for flipped classrooms: When using visualisations

 Compiled by Associate Professor Michael Sankey - University of Southern Queensland.

 “Less is more”.
 Lean, précised text gets the point across better than lengthy elaborated text (particularly in PowerPoint presentations).
 Students should not have to read large amounts of information from the screen.
 If extensive reading is required, make this available in a form that does not need to be read on screen, i.e. in an additional printable document.

 Multimodal Design Heuristic 2

 Incorporate images only where they tell a story, providing the learner a reference point, or anchor for the information being transmitted.
 Do not use images for images’ sake.
 Pedagogical benefit must be present for their use.

 Multimodal Design Heuristic 3

 Avoid including additional music or sounds with visuals, unless these are an essential component of the learning interaction, as this can add extra cognitive load for no reason.

 Provide the learner with some control over the learning environment, ensuring the instructional strategy is made clear.
 In doing so, have a rich set of resources available (as an option) to help the learner make decisions.
 When providing these alternative representations, allow ample opportunity for learners to make decisions as to how to access these materials.

 When creating animation, use image and spoken text.
 The two sources of information can then be processed concurrently in working memory.
 If text has to be used with spoken text, keep it simple, preferably in dot point form only.